Sjord/Sjord.github.io/_posts/2022-11-13-running-etherkey-on-arduino-leonardo.md

 ---
 layout: post
-title: "Running Etherkey on a Arduino Leonardo clone to emulate a keyboard"
+title: "Running Etherkey on an ATmega32u4 to emulate a keyboard"
 thumbnail: leonardo-keyboard-480.jpg
 date: 2022-11-16
 ---

+This article describes a cheap solution to emulate a keyboard on another computer.
+This is a rudimentary method of transferring data from one computer to another, with the advantage that it works on any computer and does not need installation of any software on the target device.

 ## Computer to keyboard interface